cassini1010/documentations/docs/PythonTricks.md

 ## pop() method on lists:

-`pop()` is used to pop all elemets out of the list.
-Once the elemets are poped out the list becomes empty.
+`pop()` is used to pop all elements out of the list.
+Once the elements are popped out the list becomes empty.
 Printing the list now will print an empty list.

 ```python
 a = [1,2,3,4,5,6,7]